List of universities in the United Kingdom: Universities in Crown Dependencies

 See list of universities in the Isle of Man for university institutions on the Isle of Man.
 There are currently no universities in the Channel Islands; in 2013 the States of Guernsey gave approval for the opening of a university there but, as of February 2017, no progress has been made on the project.
+The plan was cancelled in 2021.